-The Survey Distribution & Return Rate chart provides the number of evaluation forms that were distributed by the school principal, a few weeks prior to the end of the counseling services program.
-In the 2010-2011 academic year, teacher/administrator evaluation forms were distributed electronically with the option of submitting hard copies at the school, or submitting them confidentially via email.
-The number distributed above is an estimate, based upon published teacher/student ratios, at the time this report was evaluated - with an additional allowance for two onsite school administrators.
+The Survey Distribution & Return Rate chart provides the number of evaluation forms that were distributed by the school principal, the program evaluator, and the onsite counselor, a few weeks prior to the end of the counseling services program.
+In the 2010-2011 academic year, teacher/administrator evaluation forms were distributed primarily in an electronic format with the option of submitting hard copies at the school, or submitting them confidentially via email.
+The number distributed above is an estimate, based upon published teacher/student ratios at West Gadsden, at the time this report was evaluated - with an additional allowance for two onsite school administrators.
 The rate of return is useful in obtaining a percentage of survey participation, suggesting a higher return rate will provide more information as to what the majority of personnel feel about the program.
-More respondents supports more representation in the findings that follow.
+More respondents support more generalization in the findings that follow; a concern in this evaluation number is that only 20% of the personnel at the school decided to return the annual evaluation form (7 respondents out of 35 possible respondents).
+The low response rate at West Gadsden does not negate the findings of each evaluation, and it is possibly an indication that the personnel feel disconnected to the counseling program due to time constraints, student/teacher priority, and the issue of confidentiality with mental health service professionals.

 Another consideration of program success is not only the distribution and return rate, but also more specifically if the school personnel observed youth improvement during the course of counseling services.

 The Youth Improvement chart highlights perceived improvement of the youth in counseling, by asking school personnel to respond to the following statement: "The youth who were served by the program improved throughout the year."
 Respondents either circled or checked their answers on a pre-printed form.
-The majority of those surveyed indicated that the youth improved.
+The majority of those surveyed indicated that they were not able to answer this question; two reported the youth improved and two felt the youth only somewhat improved.
 Another question to consider is whether or not any of the youth did worse, or regressed, during the course of the counseling program.